hlbao/classification_in_CSS/binary ideology classification/README.md

 1. Preprocessing, converting text to lowercase, removing stop words/retweets/empty string chunks, and so forth.
 Note that certain steps of preprocessing are not always necessary and add little to the final accuracy.
 It truly depends on the nature of the task at hand.
 For additional information, please visit https://www.kdnuggets.com/2019/04/text-preprocessing-nlp-machine-learning.html
 2. load_data for model use
 3. feature extraction
-4. different representations (vector representations of text, e.g., tf-idf and word2vec) for training/testing/validation data, and the split of training, testing, and validation sets
+4. different representations (vector representations of text, e.g., tf-idf and word2vec) and the split of training, testing, and validation sets
 5. comparing the performance of various binary classification models (e.g., Naive Bayes, Logistic Regression, and SVM) using various evaluation matrices (AUC, confusion matrix, accuracy score, etc.) and testing the trained model.
 The final accuracy for the Naive Bayes model is around 78%

 This is the basis for classification and is widely used in computational social science, e.g., semantic analysis.